-My name is Amélie (you might know the French film?) which comes from the root word ‘Amal’ that means energy and effort.
+Hello!
+My name is Amélie which comes from the root word ‘Amal’ that means energy and effort.

-I am passionate about sustainability, reducing waste and healthy, seasonal and organic foods and truly believe we can all make a difference, one small action at a time!
+I am passionate about health, sustainability and reducing the footprint on our planet.
+I truly believe we can all make a difference, one small action at a time!

-I became a Doula and Prenatal Yoga Teacher because I want to “be the change I wish to see in the world”.
-I am passionate about Womanhood and believe Pregnancy, Birth and Parenting is a gateway for women (and those who identify as) to access a higher level of consciousness and awareness and by supporting that growth, you can truly change society.
+I became a Doula and Prenatal Yoga Teacher to “be the change I wish to see in the world”.
+I am passionate about working with fellow humans and believe birth and parenting are gateways (opportunities) for us to access a higher level of consciousness and awareness and by supporting that growth, you can truly change society.
 I want to support children entering the world too.
 As French OB Michel Odent says “To change the world, we must first change the way babies are being born.”
 It is a deep honour to be able to share this powerful and intimate time and witness the sacredness of birth.

 Coming back home